Getting Started with Medicare

 Several months before you turn 65, you should begin to familiarize yourself with an overview of Medicare, and understand Parts A, B, C, and D, and implications of choosing whether or not to initiate coverage.
 You should also ask questions about how Medicare will dovetail into your existing healthcare coverage.
-With too little coverage, you could get stuck will some large expenditures.
+With too little coverage, you could get stuck with some large expenditures.
 With too much coverage, you could be paying unnecessary premiums in the future.

 Understanding the different parts of Medicare